gulpjs/plugins/README.md

 ### Project structure

-To develop, run `npm install` and `bower install`.
+To develop, run `npm install`.
 Everything that is needed both for the client and development will be installed (other than gulp, but you probably have that installed through `npm install -g gulp`).

 The app code is in app/, with index.html in assets/, javascript in js/, and css in css/.